John Herron (footballer): Dunfermline Athletic

 Herron was loaned to Dunfermline Athletic on 31 August 2016, signing until 31 January 2016.
 Herron made his debut on 3 September 2016 as a second-half substitute against Brechin City in the Scottish Challenge Cup, with his first full start coming three weeks later in a 4–3 league victory over St Mirren.
 After some impressive performances for the side, Herron's loan deal was extended on 10 January 2017, with the playing staying at East End Park for the remainder of the 2016–17 season.

 Raith Rovers

 After leaving Blackpool, Herron signed for Dunfermline Athletic's Fife rivals Raith Rovers on 31 August 2017, spending one season with the club before being released in May 2018.

-Northern Ireland
+Northern Ireland, Australia and Gibraltar

 After leaving Raith, Herron moved to NIFL Premiership side Glentoran on 28 August 2018.
 After two seasons there he then had two years with Larne.
 Herron left Larne by mutual agreement in August 2022, following the publication of images showing him wearing a t-shirt that declared support for the IRA.

+After moving to Australia in early 2023 for a spell with NPL Victoria 2 side Dandenong City, Herron was linked to a move back to Northern Ireland with Cliftonville, however, the move collapsed and he instead joined ambitious Gibraltar Football League side Manchester 62 on 21 June 2023.
+Before making his debut, though, on 4 September it was revealed that doctors had advised him to retire due to a persistent knee injury.